These program allow hosting or attending a live Web group conference:

-There are many more options such as Talky, Zoom, etc. Here I discuss the most popular web conferencing methods that work for Linux /Mac/ Windows / Android AND that I have used more than once.
+There are many more options such as Talky, etc. Here are some of the most popular web conferencing methods that work for Linux / MacOS / Windows / Android and that I have used more than once.

 YouTube, Facebook and Periscope enable very high quality live streaming HD broadcasts via an API that requires just a bit of reasonable technical knowledge to accomplish.
 Google Hangouts only requires a web browser and plugin (or mobile app)–thus Hangouts is a little simpler to get started and has historically been the free business-grade choice.

 According to GlobalWebIndex, 82% of Web users visit YouTube at least monthly.
 YouTube Live is free for live events with live user feedback and multiple speakers.
-YouTube Live is easy to stream using FFmpeg; i.e. without bulky complicated programs.
+YouTube Live is easy to stream using FFmpeg, without bulky complicated programs.
 Since March 2018, YouTube Live streaming is also possible directly from the web browser.

 Google Hangouts On Air with YouTube Live free broadcast solution can share your desktop, allow multiple speakers, allow speakers to draw over another’s shared desktop or canvas.
 Users can comment in realtime to the speakers.
 The Live Event can be public or private for invited users only.